 Security: Protecting the firm’s information from dangers like ransomware was already challenging, but distributed work introduces new threats.
 As some firm members access information from external computers, which may be shared with other family members, the threat of viruses and mal-ware increases significantly.
 While management tools, if rigorously implemented, will reduce this risk, the safest approach is to use a virtual desktop that almost completely eliminates the risk of the firm’s network being exposed.

 IT Helpdesk: Knowledgeable, responsive user support from professionals who understand the firm’s priorities is essential to maintaining productivity.
-Remote support tools go a long way, but support agents need specialized knowledge of applications like PCLaw, Worldox, Primafact, and Time Matters.
+Remote support tools go a long way, but support agents need specialized knowledge of legal software like PCLaw, NetDocuments, Primafact, or Time Matters.

 Strategic Planning: As the business landscape changes, it is essential to have a plan that connects the dots between business direction and enabling technologies.
 Staying on the right path requires understanding technology trends and how they will meet the evolving needs of law firms.